Gait disorders encompass a number of issues, including slowing of gait speed and loss of smoothness, symmetry, or synchrony of body movement.

-Arm swing may be reduced or absent in Parkinson's disease and vascular dementias.
+Arm swing may be reduced or absent in Parkinson disease and vascular dementias.
 Arm swing disorders may also be adverse effects of dopamine-blocking drugs (typical and atypical antipsychotics).

 The goal is to determine as many potential contributing factors to gait disorders as possible.
-A performance-oriented mobility assessment tool may be helpful (see Table 1: Gait Disorders in the Elderly: Performance-Oriented Assessment of Mobility), as may other clinical tests (eg, a screening cognitive examination for patients with gait problems possibly due to frontal lobe syndromes).
+A performance-oriented mobility assessment tool may be helpful (see see Performance-Oriented Assessment of Mobility), as may other clinical tests (eg, a screening cognitive examination for patients with gait problems possibly due to frontal lobe syndromes).

 Evaluation is best approached in 4 parts:

 In addition to the standard medical history, elderly patients should be asked about gait-related issues.
 First, they are asked open-ended questions regarding any difficulty with walking, balance, or both, including whether they have fallen (or fear they might fall).
 Then specific capabilities are assessed; they include whether patients can go up and down stairs; get in and out of a chair, shower, or tub; and walk as needed to buy and prepare food and do household chores.
 If they report any difficulties, details of the onset, duration, and progression are sought.
 History of neurologic and musculoskeletal symptoms and known disorders is important.

 A thorough physical examination is done with emphasis on the musculoskeletal examination (see Physical Examination) and the neurologic examination (see Neurologic Examination).

 Lower-extremity strength is assessed.
 Proximal muscle strength is tested by having patients get out of a chair without using their arms.
 Calf strength is measured by having patients face a wall, put their palms on the wall, and rise onto their toes first using both feet and then using one foot at a time.
 Strength of hip internal rotation is assessed.